LiuJi0Fen04/zk-book-prod/content/cp6 group-theory/en/group-theory.md

 $$r = q + p$$

-Hence, if the group is cyclic, then the group is abelian.
+<u>Hence, if the group is cyclic, then the group is abelian.</u>

 Note that the converse of this statement isn’t true.
 Real numbers under addition are an abelian group, but they are not cyclic.

-Cyclic groups don't have to be arithmetic modulo some prime number, but these are the only cyclic groups we will be using in our discussion of zero knowledge proofs.
+Cyclic groups don't have to be <u>arithmetic modulo some prime number</u>, <u>but these are the only cyclic groups</u> we will be using in our discussion of zero knowledge proofs.

 ## The identity element of a group is unique
 A group cannot have two identity elements.
 Don’t overthink this one, it’s derived by simple contradiction.
 Let’s say $\square$ is our binary operator and $e$ is our identity element.